French presidential rivals race to seduce Le Pen voters

 But Prime Minister Francois Fillon said: "These are stupid and counter-productive comments."
 Interior Minister Claude Gueant said he could not vote National Front.

-In preparation for the parliamentary election, the National Front has registered the name "Marine Blue Rally" - a play on Le Pen's name and the French term for the dark navy blue colour.
+In preparation for the parliamentary election, the National Front has registered the name "Marine Blue Rally" - a play on Le Pen's name and the French term for the dark navy blue color.

 Le Pen said no decision had been taken to change the party's name as part of her drive to shed its past xenophobic image, but the new name would be used for a broader alliance of candidates in the June election.